Jon-Webb-79/PopConfig/docs/source/index.rst

+..
+Core Utilities documentation master file, created by sphinx-quickstart
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 PopOS Configuration for Jon Webb!
 =================================
 My name is Jon Webb and I am an engineer and scientist that specializes